vivisect/vivisect/docs/vivisect/quickstart.rst

 Collaborative Reverse Engineering
 =================================

-One of the most powerful aspects of Vivisect is it's real-time collaboration server capabilities.
+One of the most powerful aspects of Vivisect is its real-time collaboration server capabilities.
 There are two ways to collaborate with others over a network.

 - The first way is completely from the GUI, choosing `Share->Share Workspace` from one instance of Vivisect (vivbin), and others choosing `Share->Connect to Shared Workspace` from a separate Vivisect instance